JosephEoff/josepheoff.github.io/_posts/2020-04-07-howtosolder-15-regular_or_unleaded.md

 **Good lead free solder is just as easy to use as tin/lead 60/40.**

+***Edit 2024-09-21:***
+*There is another factor that comes into play with lead-free solder.
+[Have a look at this post describing some adventures with lead-free solder.](howtosolder-flux)  Conclusion: You need activated rosin flux in your solder or in addition to the no-clean flux.
+Additional point:  You can't solder copper clad aluminum (CCA) wire with lead free solder.
+Use 60/40 tin/lead or similar alloy on CCA.*

 There's a [summary of the required soldering iron tip temperatures](#table-of-temperatures) later in this post.

 ------------------